 A. Navigation Bar

-The navigation bar contains “Filter” as the screen title, “Done” on the right to apply filter selection and “Cancel” on the left to opt out of the filter modal.
+Contains Filter as the screen title, Done on the right to apply filter selection and Cancel on the left to exit the filter modal.

-Sort is used for sorting the results by a certain logic.
-Sort should always have a preselected value which is the default sorting method.
+Used for sorting the results by a certain logic.
+Sort should always have a preselected value as the default sorting method.

-Feedback helps users to understand that a number of filters have been applied.
+Helps users understand how many filters have been applied.